-Many foreign nationals working in the U.S. on temporary visas are able to obtain permanent U.S. green cards by virtue of “employer sponsorship.”
-Procedurally, this means that a U.S. employer, after some required preliminary -- and unsuccessful -- efforts to recruit U.S. workers for the same job (called "labor certification" or "PERM"), submits an I-140 Petition for Immigrant Worker to U.S. Citizenship and Immigration Services (USCIS).
+Many foreign nationals working in the U.S. on temporary work or other nonimmigrant visas are able to obtain permanent U.S. green cards by virtue of "employer sponsorship."
+Procedurally, this means that a U.S. employer, after some required preliminary—and unsuccessful—efforts to recruit U.S. workers for the same job (called "labor certification" or "PERM"), submits an I-140 Petition for Immigrant Worker to U.S. Citizenship and Immigration Services (USCIS).

-Once USCIS approves the I-140 petition and the foreign national’s priority date has become current (meaning that a visa has become available despite annual limits), the foreign national can apply for the actual green card.
+Once USCIS approves the I-140 petition and the foreign national's priority date has become current (meaning that a visa number has become available despite annual limits and sometimes long waits), the foreign national can apply for the actual green card.
 This is done by submitting an I-485 application to USCIS.

-Unfortunately, sometimes a foreign national will lose his/her job while this green card application is still pending with USCIS.
-U.S. employers are not required by law to keep a foreign worker employed, even if the worker has a pending green card application.
-Currently, there is nothing to stop an employer from terminating the foreign worker’s job.
+Unfortunately, sometimes foreign nationals lose their job while this green card application is still in process with USCIS.
+U.S. employers are not required by law to keep a foreign worker employed, even if the worker is waiting on a green card application.
+Currently, there is nothing to stop an employer from terminating the foreign worker's job.
+But layoffs have become all too common since the onset of the coronavirus or COVID-19 pandemic.

 Let's look further at whether and how green card applicants who lose their jobs during the pendency of their applications can continue on the path to receiving a U.S. green card.
 This article also outlines how these applicants can maintain lawful status in the U.S. while waiting to resolve their employment situation.

-Although it can be a shock to lose one’s job while waiting for a green card, there is good news.
-For some , it may still be possible to get a green card.
+Although it can be a shock to lose one's job while waiting for a green card, there is good news.
+For some , it might still be possible to get U.S. residence.
 The bad news is that the foreign national will likely need to begin the entire employer sponsorship process over again, with a new employer.

-Also, for some foreign workers, there is NOT a requirement to go back to square one and begin the whole sponsorship process anew; specifically, if your I-485 application (based on your original job offer) has been pending for longer than 180 days.
+Also, for some foreign workers, there is NO requirement to go back to square one and begin the whole sponsorship process anew.
+Specifically, this is true if your I-485 application (based on your original job offer) has been pending for longer than 180 days.
 In that case, if you are able to find a job position with another employer, and this new job position is similar to the position from your previous I-140, you can make use of a U.S. law referred to as AC21.

 Importantly, you can make use of the AC21 provisions only if you are moving to a job position that is similar to the position from your original I-140 petition.
 For example, let's say your original I-140 was for the position of Computer Programmer.
 You lose your job but are able to find a new position as Programmer Analyst with another employer.
 Assuming all other conditions are met, you should be able to take advantage of AC21 and change jobs.